quinnlas/microbrewery/README.md

 - Customers are given the option to tip their service staff.

 ## On Microservices
-I am by no means an expert in microservices, these are just some points that have come up in my reading and make sense to me.

 ### Links
 The "definitive article" on microservices: